39th Regiment Royal Artillery: History

 The regiment was redesignated 39 Field Regiment with H Bty, 132 & 176 Btys in 1977.
 43 Bty joined Regt. equipped with Blowpipe.
 On 15 Mar 1980 the regiment was granted Freedom of the City of Paderborn, Germany.
 It was redesignated 39 Heavy Regiment was joined by 56 (Olpherts) Bty RA, 34 (Seringapatam) Battery and 76 (Maude's) Battery in 1982.
 H Battery was placed into suspended animation and 132 Battery together with 176 Battery departed for the Royal School of Artillery at Larkhill.
 In 1985 132 Battery and 176 Battery rejoined the Regiment with the M110 Self Propelled Gun role and 56 Battery converted to a special weapons battery, equipped with the M109 Self Propelled Guns.
-Then in 1989 39 Heavy Regiment took delivery of the Multiple Launch Rocket System MLRS, and was given a year to convert, complete training and become operational.
-However, within just three months the Regiment was deployed to Saudi Arabia as part of 1st Armoured Division on Operation Granby.
+Then in August 1990 39 Heavy Regiment took delivery of the Multiple Launch Rocket System MLRS, and was given seven months to convert, complete training and become operational.
+However, in December 1990 the Regiment was deployed to Saudi Arabia as part of 1st Armoured Division during Operation Granby.

-In 1993 the Regiment was joined by 57 (Bhurtpore) Battery Royal Artillery, who were to be equipped with the Phoenix UAV, and deployed to Cyprus, as the British detachment in UNFICYP.
+In 1993, the regiment was joined by 57 (Bhurtpore) Battery Royal Artillery, who were to be equipped with the Phoenix UAV, and deployed to Cyprus, as the British detachment in UNFICYP.
 This tour saw the Danish and Canadian Contingents leave, with only the Austrians and the British left.
 Argentina then sent a force to control Sector One, the Austrians were in charge of Sector Three and the British in charge of Sector Two.
-This was the first time that British and Argentine army units had met since the Falklands war in 1982.
+This was the first time that British and Argentine army units had met since the Falklands War in 1982.
 In 1995 39 Regiment left Dempsey Barracks, and moved to Albemarle Barracks in Northumberland.